gramineproject/gramine-tdx/pal/src/host/tdx/README.md

   - stdin supports only non-interactive mode (input is assumed to be supplied from e.g. a file)

-- Files: single shared directory, uses virtio-fs driver (on the host side, run `virtiofsd --shared-dir /`)
+- Files: shared root directory, uses virtio-fs driver
+  - on the host side, Gramine starts `virtiofsd --shared-dir /`

 - Networking: uses virtio-vsock driver
   - may need to load the Linux kernel module: `sudo modprobe vhost_vsock`

 # Not yet implemented

-- `_PalThreadResume()`
+- `_PalThreadResume()` -- threads sending signals to each other (currently no apps seen relying on this behavior)

 - CPU/NUMA topology (currently hard-coded single NUMA node)

-- Debugging support

-- Eventfd
+- Full debugging support (currently can put breakpoints and check backtraces, regs, state)

-- Multi-processing
+- Multi-processing (currently out of scope)